1wheel/roadtolarissa/source/_posts/2018-11-20-7-cbtc-completed.md

 - one of biggest custom software components is overlaid signals
 - 90s confident L train quote "simulate existing signals in memory”

+Internationally, the standard is to use computerized signals only.

+And will the MTA — which has a history of making questionable choices in the name of “safety” that aren’t supported by evidence — let him make that choice?

+One thing’s for sure: with the new signalling system debuting today, 7 trains were already “running with delays in both directions because of a network communication problem” this afternoon.

  -->